 The energy market structure is in a process of liberalization.
 Currently, two segments are functioning - a segment with regulated prices and a segment with freely negotiated prices, or the so-called free market.
 In the regulated segment, the prices of electricity are determined by the Energy and Water Regulatory Commission.
 Only household consumers have the opportunity to buy electricity at regulated prices being served by end suppliers, which are regional monopolies licensed by the Regulator.
 They can choose to enter the free market as well.
 On the other hand, in the free market, energy trade can take place between producers, network operators, energy traders and consumers (mainly industrial consumers and small businesses).
 Since 2015, no new subsidies have been provided for renewable electricity or combined heating and power installations, except for small rooftop solar photovoltaic installations up to 30kW.
 All renewable energy and co-generation power plants with installed capacity of 500 kW or more have the obligation to sell their electricity only via the power exchange IBEX.

-In Bulgaria, both legal and regulatory framework as well as support schemes for collective action are not present and require further development in order to support implementation of community energy on a large scale.
 The table below summarizes the assessment of current enabling environment necessary for development of collective actions or energy community.